pmario/file-backups/README.md

  - C 8th
  - D 16th ...

-The gneric order is: 2<sup>n-1</sup>.
+The gneric order is: 2<sup> n-1</sup>.

-So files can be restored from 1, 2, 4, 8, 16, ...,2<sup>n-1</sup> saves ago!
+Files can be restored from 1, 2, 4, 8, 16, ..., 2<sup> n-1</sup> saves ago!

+Working with 11 files will result in 512 saves, before K is overwritten the first time.
+Then it will need another 1024 saves until it is overwritten again.

-So working with 11 files will give you 1024 saves.
-Eg: If you save your file 2 times per minute for 8 hours, you'll not be able to overwrite K. Because it is save #1024 ...
+Eg: If you save your file 2 times per minute for 8 hours, you'll not be able to overwrite K again.
+Because it is save #1024 and 2 * 60 * 8 = **960**.

 ## Modification to the Algorithm